 Everything from 100 Senses is made in California.
 The scents are plant-based, and their bars are plastic-free, vegan and “100% cruelty free.”
 So they don’t use any animal-derived ingredients or animal testing (and they contribute to animal welfare causes).

 At $26 per bar, this one has sticker shock to go along with its boogie marketing vibe.
-But by weight, it’s actually less expensive than some of the other shampoo bars.
+But by weight, these are actually less expensive than most of the other shampoo bars.
 (The bar is 6.5 oz, or 184 grams, so it’s $4 per ounce plus shipping.)

 If you subscribe, you get 10% off and free shipping.
 That brings it down to $3.60 per ounce.
 (You can set the delivery frequency anywhere from every month to every six months, and can change it anytime.
 It’s one of the more flexible subscription services I’ve seen.)